AdobeDocs/media-analytics.pt-BR/help/media-collection-api/mc-api-ref/mc-api-event-types.md

 ## error

-Sinaliza um erro.
+Sinaliza que ocorreu um erro.

 ## sessionEnd

-Isso é usado para notificar ao backend do Media Analytics para encerrar imediatamente a sessão quando o usuário abandonou sua exibição do conteúdo e não pode retornar.
+Isso é usado para notificar o back-end do Media Analytics para encerrar imediatamente a sessão quando o usuário tiver abandonado sua visualização do conteúdo e for improvável que ele volte.

 If you don't send a `sessionEnd`, an abandoned session will time-out normally (after no events are received for 10 minutes, or when no playhead movement occurs for 30 minutes), and the session is deleted by the backend.